 E.J.
 Hubbs understands the warrant process and can help to expedite that process.
 As your representative, Hubbs Law will do all that is possible to assist you in handling your legal issues and ease your warrant worries.
 Call Hubbs Law now at (305) 615-5945

-to schedule a consultation with our board certified attorney about your warrant.
+to schedule a consultation with our board-certified attorney about your outstanding arrest warrant.